-This Hide-And-Seek Alphabet Pop Up has 50 shape, colour and letter push flaps. made with sturdy BPA-free plastic, it’s again getting on the larger chunkier side for small children but guaranteed hours of self-guided fun.
+This Hide-And-Seek Alphabet Pop Up has 50 shapes, colour and letter push flaps. made with sturdy BPA-free plastic, it’s again getting on the larger chunkier side for small children but guaranteed hours of self-guided fun.
 With it’s own carry handle your little one can take it everywhere with them.

 As your little one starts to grow, it’s time to level up their car play space!
 A Car Seat Travel Tray works great for your older toddlers who are moving on to the next stage of travel toys where coloring and higher concentration level games can take place.
 Look for features such as built-in bottle holders and a handy carry strap when choosing a car travel tray for your toddler.

 Other travel activities for toddlers in the car

 Whilst toys that engage your little one will most definitely help, remember the most important thing your little one wants is YOU!
 Now we know driving the car from the back seat really isn’t practical, but here are a few more ideas on how to engage your toddlers on long road trips, even if you’re the driver:

 Songs – a singalong in the car to their favourite nursery fits is bound to put a smile on your little ones face.
 Allow yourself to have fun and be goofy!
 Mis-singing their favourites and adding your own words 9maybe about your destination) always gives ours a giggle